+Labour force participation rate The sum of the employed and the unemployed population at working age measured as a fraction of the potential labour force.
+Market income Pre-tax gross labour income (formal or informal), own consumption, capital income, imputed rent for owner-occupied housing and private transfers such as remittances and gifts.
+Market income plus pensions Market income plus contributory pensions.
 Monetary Poverty Situation of income or expenditure falling below a pre-defined poverty line.
 Incidence can be measured for individuals or households.
-Multidimensional Poverty Situation in which individuals or households do not meet the pre- defined threshold level of one or more dimensions of wellbeing.
+Multidimensional Poverty Situation in which individuals or households do not meet the pre-defined threshold level of one or more dimensions of wellbeing.
 Net market income Market income plus pensions minus direct taxes and social security contributions.
 Palma ratio The ratio of the income shares of the richest 10% and the poorest 40%.
 This indicator is directly relevant to the UN's 'leave no one behind' (LNOB) principle which focuses on the bottom 40%.
+The value of the Palma ratio is 0.25 in case of perfect equality and the value will be higher the higher the degree of inequality.
 Poverty line Threshold with which actual income or expenditure of individuals or households are compared.
 Progressive taxes Taxes that reduce income inequality.
 Regressive taxes Taxes that increase income inequality.
 Theil coefficient or Theil index A generalized entropy measure of inequality with values ranging between zero and infinity, where lower values represent greater equality.
-The index gives weight to values in the tails of the distribution, emphasizing inequality at one or both extremes.
+Generalized entropy measures give more weight to values in the tails of the distribution, emphasizing inequality at one or both extremes.
+The Theil coefficient gives more weight to values in the right tail.
 Underemployment The ILO defines underemployment as the 'underutilisation of the productive capacity of the employed population in relation to an alternative employment situation in which persons are willing and able to engage'.
 It furthermore states that 'time-related underemployment exists when the hours of work of an employed person are insufficient in relation to an alternative employment situation in which the person is willing and available to engage'.
+Vertical inequality Inequality between groups of the population.
 Vulnerable employment The ILO defines vulnerable employment as the sum of own account workers and contributing family workers.
-This means that there is overlap between the two definitions, with most of vulnerable employment being a sub-set of informal employment.
+This means that there is overlap between the definitions of vulnerable employment and informal employment with most of vulnerable employment being a sub-set of informal employment.